 Accounting and bookkeeping practices have been around since before Roman times.
 The modern business owner has several options for a sound accounting strategy.
 If you have a background in mathematics or business systems, you may want to handle your accounting yourself.
-If this area isn't your strong suit, you can do like most small business owners and use a software solution, like QuickBooks, or work with an accountant who directly oversees your business finances.
+If this area isn't your strong suit, you can do like most small business owners and use a software solution, such as QuickBooks, or work with an accountant who directly oversees your business finances.

 "Bonsai is a great tool for small businesses just starting out and not wanting to invest in expensive bookkeeping software.
 It integrates seamlessly with your website, allowing you to create different packages on your site and tying it directly with your bookkeeping software in the back end.
-They also have an iPhone app so you can access your financial documents from anywhere." – Syed Balkhi, WPBeginner
+They also have an iPhone app, so you can access your financial documents from anywhere." – Syed Balkhi, WPBeginner